 01The Estate Tax

-But 12 states and the District of Columbia also have an estate tax, but at least the IRS allows a deduction for anything your estate pays to your state.
-This reduces the value of your estate for federal tax purposes, potentially bringing it under the exemption.
+But 12 states and the District of Columbia also have an estate tax, some with significantly smaller exemptions.
+The IRS at least allows your estate to take a deduction for anything it must pay to your state.
+This reduces the value of your estate for federal tax purposes, potentially bringing it under the exemption amount.

 02The Inheritance Tax